uqlibrary/technology-training/R/dplyr/dplyr.md

   summarise(meanLE = mean(lifeExp))
 ```

 Associating the two functions makes it more interesting.
-To find out the mean life expectancyfor each continent in 2007, we can do the following:
+To find out the mean life expectancy for each continent in 2007, we can do the following:

 ```
 gapminder_continents_LE2007 <- gapminder %>%